Many independent adjusters dream about traveling the country to process catastrophic claims, better known in the industry as “cat claims.”

 When a company sees an adjuster that is actively closing claims, they want to work with them.
 They know you understand how to do the job, and that is VALUABLE in this business.

 If you’d like to get started working daily claims in your area, I’d suggest checking out our Auto Adjuster’s Path.
 This is our flagship mentoring program that walks you through establishing yourself as an IA business and helps you start working claims within the next 90 days.
-Check out our Auto Adjuster mentorship and get working!
+Check out our Auto Damage Certification & Mentorship and get working!